The power of honesty

 We handle “inside information” appropriately and lawfully

 Inside information may be defined as information about a company not known to the public.
-Such information – certain financial data and future plans for example – may have significant value to others and therefore must be kept strictly confidential.
-Anyone who has “material” inside information about Barloworld must not use it for personal gain or provide it to others.
+Such information – certain financial data and plans for example – may have significant value to others, and therefore must be kept strictly confidential.
+We confirm that “material” inside information about Barloworld will not be used for personal gain or be provided to others, unless the proper protections are in place.
 Information is “material” if an investor would consider it important in making an investment in Barloworld or in another organisation.
-A Barloworld employee who has undisclosed information about a principal, supplier, customer or competitor should not trade in that company’s stock, nor should an employee advise others to do so.
-We expect all employees, their families, our various stakeholders and others whose relationships with Barloworld give them access to such information to comply with these principles.
+Where we have access to undisclosed information about a principal, supplier, customer or competitor we do not trade in that company’s stock, nor do we advise others to do so.
+In addition, we recognise that all employees, their families, our various stakeholders, and others whose relationships with Barloworld give them access to such information, must comply with these principles.

 We refuse to make or receive improper payments

-In dealing with public officials, other corporations and private citizens, we firmly adhere to ethical business practices.
-We will not seek to influence others, or seek to be influenced by others, either directly or indirectly, by paying or receiving bribes or kickbacks, including but not limited to payments to local officials by Barloworld employees or agents for the completion of routine governmental administrative actions, or by any other measure that is unethical or that will tarnish our reputation for honesty and integrity.
+In dealing with public officials, other corporations, and private citizens, we firmly adhere to ethical business practices.
+We prohibit all forms of bribery and corruption.
+We will not seek to influence others, or seek to be influenced by others, either directly or indirectly, by paying or receiving bribes or kickbacks, including but not limited to payments to government/public officials by Barloworld employees or agents for the completion of routine governmental administrative actions, or by any other measure that is unethical or that will tarnish our reputation for honesty and integrity.
 Even the appearance of such conduct must be avoided.
+We will also not participate in any money laundering activities.